TIGO ENERGY, INC. New Standards Disclosure

 Recently issued accounting pronouncements not yet adopted

-In November 2024, the FASB issued ASU 2024-03, “Income Statement — Reporting Comprehensive Income — Expense Disaggregation Disclosures (“Subtopic 220-40”): Disaggregation of Income (Loss) Statement Expenses” (“ASU 2024-03”).
-ASU 2024-03 requires disaggregation of certain costs and expenses included in each relevant expense caption on the Company’s consolidated statements of operations and comprehensive loss in a separate note to the financial statements at each interim and annual reporting period, including amounts of purchases of inventory, employee compensation, depreciation, and intangible asset amortization.
+In November 2024, the FASB issued ASU 2024-03, “Income Statement — Reporting Comprehensive Income — Expense Disaggregation Disclosures (“Subtopic 220-40”): Disaggregation of Income (loss) Statement Expenses” (“ASU 2024-03”).
+ASU 2024-03 requires disaggregation of certain costs and expenses included in each relevant expense caption on the Company’s consolidated income (loss) statements in a separate note to the financial statements at each interim and annual reporting period, including amounts of purchases of inventory, employee compensation, depreciation, and intangible asset amortization.
 ASU 2024-04 is effective fiscal years beginning after December 15, 2026, and interim reporting periods within annual reporting periods beginning after December 15, 2027, with early adoption permitted.
 The Company is currently evaluating the impact of adopting ASU 2024-03.

 About New Standards Disclosures